Marak/svelte5-static-site-generator-issue/README.md

 # The Issue

-When previewing the build, navigate to `http://localhost:4173/user/Bobby` directly in the browser, it will 404
+When running the `build` directory from any non-vite host, navigate to `http://localhost:4173/user/Bobby` directly in the browser, it will 404

 **Note:** If you navigate to the root page first, then click the link to `/user/Bobby`, it works fine.
 The issue is only when directly linking to that page.